fbpx

 If you've gone a little overboard with the spice for your curry, then stir some coconut yogurt into the curry to reduce the heat.

 Yes!
 This coconut butter bean curry is perfect for batch cooking and meal prep.
-The flavors actually improve after a day in the fridge, making it ideal for preparing ahead.
-Simply store in an airtight container for up to 3 days in the fridge or freeze for up to 3 months.
+The flavors actually improve after a day in the refrigerator, making it ideal for preparing ahead.
+Simply store in an airtight container for up to 3 days in the refrigerator or freeze for up to 3 months.

 Yes, butter beans and lima beans are the same legume, just at different stages or called by different names in various regions.
 In the UK, the larger, mature beans are often called butter beans, while in the US, you might see them labeled as lima beans.
 Both work perfectly in this curry!